mklan/chrome.extention.Select-n-date/README.md

 Create a new calendar event by selecting a date or a title from a website.
 After selecting a text, open the context menu and click on "create a new calendar entry".

-If you selected a date, the extention will try to parse it and create a new event on this particular date.
+If you have selected a date, the extention will try to parse it and create a new event on this particular date.
 Elsewise it will create a new event with the selected text as the title.

 #### Local dependent parsing